acavella/cavella.com/about.md

 ---
-title: Projects
+title: About
-header: Projects
+header: About
-description: A list of current and past projects.
+description: Who am I?
-permalink: /projects
+permalink: /about
 layout: default
 ---